ornl-training/ornl-training.github.io/syllabus/advanced-syllabus.md

 1. Be able to write high quality, maintainable, programs in Python and C++
 2. Be familiar with the IPython, Jupyter, PyDev, and CDT environments for writing, testing, and debugging Python and C++ code
-3. Use the Numpy and pandas for performing complex numerical analysis tasks
+3. Use the Numpy library for array programming
 4. Understand the shell and how to write shell scripts
 5. Be familiar with Git and GitHub for version control